vista-art/fragmentcolor/docs/api/targets/texture_target/texture.md

 The first call registers the underlying texture object with the renderer and caches the resulting `TextureId`; subsequent calls return a fresh `Texture` handle pointing at the same registered id (no duplicate registration).
-The returned handle is `Clone` — pass it around freely.
+The returned handle is `Clone`; pass it around freely.

 ## Example